Louisiana Sports Betting

 Note: Sweepstakes gambling sites offer casino style games to players in Louisiana.

-In 2013, State Representative Mike Huval filed HCR3 to request the state study the potential impact of legalizing and regulating online gambling in Louisiana.
 In the bill, Huval acknowledged that citizens already place bets online with offshore providers.
-With people playing without safeguards and the state missing out on potential tax revenue, he wanted to see if licensing Lousiana online casinos and poker sites could make it safer for the players while simultaneously raising revenue for the state.
+With people playing without safeguards and the state missing out on potential tax revenue, he wanted to see if licensing Louisiana online casinos and poker sites could make it safer for the players while simultaneously raising revenue for the state.

-The bill sought to obtain input from the governor, gaming control board, and state police gaming division.
 State police and the gaming commission responded that regulation presents several challenges and issues worth considering.
 They also concluded that if the state did pursue regulation, it would need to figure a way to detect violations of gaming law, set up a system to ensure regulatory compliance, and implement safeguards for gaming addicts and underage gamblers.

 A new effort to legalize Lousiana online gambling materialized in 2018 with the introduction of SB 322 seeking to legalize online gambling at the parish level by calling for every parish in Louisiana to hold a public referendum asking voters whether they approve of online gambling.

-SB 322 was more of a placeholder than anything else, as it was short on details.
 In addition to calling for a parish-by-parish referendum, the bill sought to establish a minimum age of 21 to play, casinos to apply for online gambling licenses, and the LGCB to provide regulatory oversight.

 Lawmakers eventually shelved SB 322 before it progressed very far.